-Canadian composer, artist/musician, bassist, vocalist, multi-instrumentalist, songwriter, music educator, arranger, music producer, sound engineer, sound designer, and samplist, Sage Reynolds, works from Montréal doing projects in a variety of musical styles and contexts, including jazz, folk, indie folk/rock, country, world music, R&B, hip hop, cinematic music, and others.
-As an educator, Sage’s activities include Private Study instruction at Concordia University, jazz combo coaching at The McGill Conservatory of Music, and the independent instruction of other private students.
+Canadian composer, artist/musician, bassist, vocalist, multi-instrumentalist, songwriter, music educator, arranger, music producer, sound engineer, sound designer, and samplist, Sage Reynolds, works in a variety of musical styles and contexts, including jazz, folk, indie folk/rock, country, world music, R&B, hip hop, cinematic music, and others.
+As an educator, Sage’s activities include Private Study instruction at Concordia University (2009-present), jazz combo coaching at The McGill Conservatory of Music (2004-2022), the presentation of masterclasses, and the independent instruction of other private students.

-In addition to his work in the Province of Québec, Sage has performed elsewhere within Canada’s borders, including concerts and festival appearances in Ottawa, Toronto (including NXNE & Planet IndigenUS), Thunder Bay, Sudbury, Red Rock (Live from the Rock Folk Festival), Owen Sound (Summerfolk Music Festival), Winnipeg Folk Festival, Vancouver International Jazz Festival, and the Edmonton Folk Music Festival.
+Sage has performed extensively within the Province of Québec and elsewhere within Canada’s borders, including concerts and festival appearances in Ottawa, Toronto (including NXNE & Planet IndigenUS), Thunder Bay, Sudbury, Red Rock (Live from the Rock Folk Festival), Owen Sound (Summerfolk Music Festival), Winnipeg Folk Festival, Vancouver International Jazz Festival, and the Edmonton Folk Music Festival.
 He has performed internationally in locations such as Alaska, Central America, South & South East Asia, New York, NY, Merida, Mexico (at the 2005 Merida Jazz Festival Internacional), Austin, Texas (at the 2006 Folk Alliance conference), and Europe.

 Two of Sage’s main collaborative projects during the 2010s were with Thomas Hellman and Jordan Officer.
 With each artist he completed several recording projects (including composing the string arrangements and collaborating for the vocal/instrumental arrangements (with Olaf Gundel and Thomas Hellman) on Thomas’ latest album), staged multiple shows (often with stage direction by Brigitte Haentjens), and toured extensively in Québec, France, Ontario, Belgium, Switzerland, and Italy (over 150 shows to date for Thomas’ Rêves américains).
 Besides working with each bandleader, these projects gave Sage the opportunity to collaborate and perform with two other excellent musicians: Olaf Gundel (with Thomas Hellman) and Alain Bergé (with Jordan Officer).